Intersectionality Matters: Working with LGBT Older Adult Clients

 - A history of survival-based hiding and secrecy means that you may not see any outward, or visible signs of “queerness,” such as rainbow flags.

 According to Simmons Professor Shari Robinson-Lynk, whose work focuses on working with older TBLGQI clients, the U.S. Supreme Court decision in 2015 that legalized marriage between two men or two women has been received with mixed emotions among many TBLGQI older adults.
 In her private practice, some clients have expressed pride knowing their efforts helped to pave the way for such an historic decision.
 Some expressed feeling “left out” of the celebration, while others expressed continuing to feel that “what they do in their bedrooms” is their business and so publicly acknowledging the relationship by marrying their partner was not an ideal or safe option for them.

 All current students who are interested in working with older adults are encouraged to reach out to Professor Robinson-Lynk.
-If you are a prospective student interested in working with older adults, please visit the Academics page to learn more about the Health and Aging clinical specialization offered by SocialWork@Simmons.
+If you are a prospective student interested in working with older adults, please visit the Academics page to learn more about the Health and Aging specialized course of study offered by SocialWork@Simmons.